christophertacon/Blog/tools-pelican/content/imp-vs-dec/imp_vs_dec_blog.md

 ## The VM Image (Recommended)

-[Download the virtual machine image with the required applications pre-installed](http://www.southampton.ac.uk/~gmd1n15/LubuntuJupyterHaskellGNUSim.ova).
+[Download the virtual machine image with the required applications pre-installed](http://www.southampton.ac.uk/~gmd1n15/LubuntuJupyterHaskellGNUSim.ova) (or [here](http://www.southampton.ac.uk/~ngcmbits/virtualmachines/LubuntuJupyterHaskellGNUSim.ova) if the first link isn't available).
 Then import the `.ova` image in VirtualBox (instructions for how to this can be found in an earlier [VirtualBox workshop blog post](https://computationalmodelling.bitbucket.io/tools/virtualbox-basics.html)).

 To check everything is working correctly;